amake/orgro-app-landing-page/_pages/faq.md

 Orgro can directly open files accessible by the standard file-opening mechanisms on Android and iOS, including files within third-party apps that implement appropriate file-providing APIs.
-As of 2020-6-8 that includes apps like Dropbox (iOS only) and Google Drive.
+As of 2022-4-10 that includes apps like Dropbox and Google Drive.

 For other apps, you should be able to send your file to Orgro with the standard “share” or “open in” feature.